 Current evidence suggests that for melanomas with a thickness between 2 mm and 4 mm, the surgical margins need to be 2 cm or less.

-The Intergroup Melanoma Surgical Trial compared 2 cm margins versus 4 cm margins for patients with 1-mm thick melanomas to 4-mm thick melanomas.
+The Intergroup Melanoma Surgical Trial compared 2-cm margins versus 4-cm margins for patients with 1-mm thick melanomas to 4-mm thick melanomas.
 With a median follow-up of more than 10 years, no significant difference was observed between the two groups in terms of local recurrence or survival.
-The reduction in margins from 4 cm to 2 cm was associated with a statistically significant reduction in the need for skin grafting (from 46% to 11%; P < .001) and a reduction in the length of the hospital stay.
+The reduction in margins from 4 cm to 2 cm was associated with a statistically significant reduction in the need for skin grafting (46% to11%; P < .001) and a reduction in the length of the hospital stay.
 Depending on the location of the melanoma, most patients can now have this surgery performed on an outpatient basis.

 To date, no published data from prospective trials are available on the clinical significance of micrometastatic melanoma in regional lymph nodes, but some evidence suggests that for patients with tumors of intermediate thickness and occult metastasis, survival is better among those patients who undergo immediate regional lymphadenectomy than it is among those who delay lymphadenectomy until the clinical appearance of nodal metastasis.
 Because this finding arose from a post hoc subset analysis of data from a randomized trial, it should be viewed with caution.